 Getting this card makes sense if you know you will be using the public transport and visiting at least 2-3 attractions that are included in this card.

 Our website has a detailed post about where to stay in Amsterdam that contains not just top hotels but also hostels, campgrounds and houseboats, be sure to check it out for more information.
 Below are two places to stay in Amsterdam that we highly recommend:

 - Pulitzer Amsterdam: (Check deals on Booking.com) This luxury hotel is in Amsterdam city centre but not directly in Dam Square, so you’re in a quieter area but still in the middle of everything.
 (Read reviews on TripAdvisor)

-- ClinkNoord: (Check deals on Booking.com) ClickNoord is an amazing hostel in Amsterdam’s hipster neighborhood – Noord.
+- ClinkNoord: (Check deals on Booking.com) ClickNoord is an amazing hostel on the other side of the IJ River in Noord.
 (Read reviews on TripAdvisor)

 Final thoughts on 2 days in Amsterdam

 You don’t need a lot of days in Amsterdam to utterly fall in love with its thriving energy, friendly atmosphere, and the liberal ways it promotes.
 Obviously, the more time you spend here is better (as with most destinations), but it may not always be possible.